 What I can say is that if you’re riding on a repaired tire for any amount of time, you have to pay religious attention to tire pressures.
 For that, there’s no substitute for a TPMS kit (Tire Pressure Monitoring System).
 As pictured above, the one I have on my bike is this cheap Wireless tire pressure sensor kit.
 It’s a battery-powered accessory that works with any bike.
 Basically you just screw the pressure sensors on instead of the tire valve caps, and that’s it.
 If you have a leak, the display will beep and blink to let you know.

 By the way, I’ve also tried other Bluetooth-enabled TPMS systems out there that work with a phone app.
 They used to be better when Android allowed them to auto-open in the background.
 Now they’re universally junk.
 At best they’re impractical and at worse they’re useless – Don’t bother with them.
 Unless you open the app before any ride and close it afterwards, they won’t alert you should you get a flat tire.
 These units with standalone displays are much more useful in the real world.

-Also worth noting is that the vast majority of flat motorcycle tires are due to either low pressure or a worn-out tread.
+Also worth noting is that the vast majority of flat motorcycle tires correlate with either low pressure or a worn-out tread.
 Checking your tire pressure monthly and keeping an eye on tread depth is just good practice.
 Plus it’s the best way to avoid the hassle of needing to repair a tire in the first place.